naorye/web-dev-easy-src/source/_posts/2012-12-24-searcher-backbone-dot-js-application-demonstration.markdown

 {% include_code lang:html index.html Searcher/index.html %}

-The index.html file contains the layout of our application which include placeholders for the search buttons, the history section and the search results area.
+The index.html file contains the layout of our application which include placeholders for the search section, the history section and the search results area.
 It also includes reference to css file and reference to the require.js script.
-When the browser loads this html file, somewhere in the road it loads the require.js script.
+When the browser loads this html file, right after loading style.css, the browser loads the require.js script.
 Look closely and you'll notice that require.js script tag has additional attribute called "data-main".
 This attribute tells require.js to load js/main.js after require.js loads.

 js/main.js
 ----------